AnselmoGPP/know_base/topics/computer_graphics/vulkan_fundamentals.md

 You can update a descriptor set directly to put specific values in the bindings (descriptors).
 When creating a pipeline, we specify n `VkDescriptorSetLayouts` for use in a `VkPipelineLayout`.
 Then, when binding, we have to bind matching `VkDescriptorSets` of those layouts.
 The sets can update and be bound at different frequencies, which allows grouping all resources by frequency of update.
 Imagine the pipeline as a function that takes some number of structs as arguments, so when you create a pipeline you declare the type (`VkDescriptorSetLayouts`) of each parameters, and when binding the pipeline you pass specific instances (arguments) of those types (`VkDescriptorSets`).

-In the shader, each resource says which descriptor set and bindings it pulls from (`layout(set = 0, binding = 1) uniform myUBtype {...} myUBinstantce;`), which matches your descriptor set layout.
+In the shader, each resource says which descriptor set and bindings it pulls from (`layout(set = 0, binding = 1) uniform myUBtype {…} myUBinstance;`), which matches your descriptor set layout.

 ### Synchronisation